 This post may contain affiliate links.
 Please read our disclosure policy.

-A close overhead shot shows the gochujang pasta noodles covered in sauce and served in a light gray color plate.
+A close overhead shot shows the gochujang pasta noodles covered in a creamy sauce with herbs and sauteed mushrooms on top and served in a light gray color plate.

 Ultra creamy and velvety…seriously yum!